OpenWebAdvocacy/website/src/posts/sir-tim-berners-lee-discusses-apples-browser-engine-ban-and-web-apps.md

 > 2.5.6 Apps that browse the web must use the appropriate WebKit framework and WebKit JavaScript.

-In practice, 2.5.6 is a requirement that on iOS, browsers from Google, Microsoft, Mozilla, Samsung, Vivaldi, Brave, Opera and others cannot use their own engines the way they do everywhere else.
-These engines take hundreds of thousands of engineer hours to develop, and are excluded from Apple’s most successful consumer operating system.
+In practice, 2.5.6 is a requirement that, on iOS, browsers from Google, Microsoft, Mozilla, Samsung, Vivaldi, Brave, Opera and others cannot use their own engines the way they do everywhere else.
+These engines take hundreds of thousands of engineer hours to develop, and are prohibited from running on Apple’s most successful consumer operating system.
 Competing browser vendors are only allowed to produce shells around a very specific, unaltered version of Safari’s WebView; a component whose features Apple dictates.

 ## Is Apple holding back the Web on iOS?